When you go to Montreal for the very first time you walk to Schwartz’s Deli and have their smoked meat sandwich. End of discussion.

 “Generally pastrami is just spiced with coriander and black pepper, and often sugar.”
 But for smoked meat, “there’s really no sugar on the rub.
 It’s generally black pepper, coriander seed, more garlic, and sometimes mustard seed, bay leaf, and other aromatics.”

-When the sandwich finally arrives, it’s a beauty to look at with brisket falling apart and bread not being able to support the mountain of smoked meat.
+When the sandwich finally arrived, it was a beauty to look at with brisket falling apart and bread not being able to support the mountain of smoked meat.
 It is always served on rye and with mustard so yellow it looks like a can of paint was spilled on bread.

 I am not sure to whom the point goes here.
 On the one hand, more food is always great, on the other hand, I prefer to feel full but not stuffed at the end of the meal.
 So point to Katz’s for making a shareable delicacy and point to Schwartz’s for perfectly sized portions.
 I am not greedy: you get a point, you get a point, and you get a point!